okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/filtering-maps.md

 ## Map URLs

-Another way to change maps based on a filter is to using the **Map URLs** data role.
+Another way to change maps based on a filter is to using the **Map URLs** field well.
 This role allows you to bind a column containing map URLs to the visual.
 When the column is bound, the visual will display the map associated with the URL in the column according to the current filter.

 <todo>Screencast of map URLs</todo>